sheffield-bioinformatics-core/bms31004/README.md

-# bms31004
+# bms353
-BMS31004 - Bioinformatics for Biomedical Science
+Materials for BMS Level 3 course Bioinformatics for Biomedical Sciences